JankGaming/jankbot-modules/twitter/README.md

 #Twitter module for Jankbot
 By JankDota

-To use this module, copy this directory into Jankbot's bot_modules/ directory.
+To use this module, copy this directory into Jankbot's `bot_modules/` directory.

 ## Setup

+After copying this module into your `bot_modules/` directory, run `npm install twit` to install dependencies for this module.

 This module requires a twitter API key.
 You will need to generate a twitter API key by logging in to [twitter's dev site](http://dev.twitter.com) and making